Haley Anderson: Swim career

+2012 Olympic silver

+At the 2012 Olympic trials, Anderson placed third in the 800-meter freestyle, just missing being selected for the U.S. team in the event.
+She qualified for the 10k Open water swim after winning the FINA qualifying event for the Olympic 10k marathon held in Portugal.

-At the 2012 Olympics in London, Anderson earned a silver medal by placing second in the 10-kilometer marathon event, finishing four-tenths (0.40) of a second behind the winner, Éva Risztov of Hungary, over the 6.2 miles of the event.
+Later, at the 2012 Olympics in London, Anderson earned a silver medal by placing second in the 10-kilometer marathon event, with a time of 1:57:38.6 finishing only four-tenths (0.40) of a second behind the winner, Éva Risztov of Hungary, over the 6.2 miles of the event.
+Swimming at the Serpentine Lake, in London's Hyde Park, Anderson became the first American to win the event, first introduced in Beijing Olympics in 2008.
+Anderson was not considered a favorite going into the race, and had two pass two competitors at the race's final stretch after the last turn.
 Her sister Alyssa earned a gold medal at the 2012 Olympics as a member of the winning U.S. team in the 4x200-meter freestyle relay.

+Anderson also swam the 10 kilometer marathon event at the 2016 Rio Olympics, placing 5th, and at the 2020 Tokyo Olympics placing 6th with a time of 1:59.36.9.

+2013

 At the 15th FINA World Championships in Barcelona in 2013, Anderson won the gold medal in the 5-kilometer open water competition.

 At the AT&T Winter Nationals located in Federal Way, WA, Anderson won first in both the women's 800-meter freestyle and the women's 200-meter butterfly.

 At the 2015 World Championships in Kazan, she retained her 5 km open water title.

 In 2019, she won silver in the 10 km open water race at the World Championships.